nourey/build-gcp/README.md

 # Build GCP

-Build GCP is a setup wizard which configures GCP Virtual Machine Instance.
+Build GCP is a setup wizard which configures GCP Virtual Machine Instance and Installs some components.

 ## Installation

-To use Setup, clone the repository to your **/home** directory and;
+To use Setup, clone the repository  and;

 ```bash
 $ bash main.sh